Military dictatorship in El Salvador: World War II

-In 1944, he held an election and elected himself to a third term as president.
+In 1944, Martínez held an election and elected himself to a third term as president.
 The move angered many politicians, military officers, bankers, and businessmen since it overtly violated the constitution.
-On 2 April 1944, Palm Sunday, pro-Axis military officers attempted a coup against Hernández Martínez.
+On 2 April 1944, Palm Sunday, pro-Axis military officers attempted a coup against Martínez.
 The 1st Infantry Regiment and the 2nd Artillery Regiment rose up in San Salvador and Santa Ana and seized the national radio station, took control of the Air Force, and captured the Santa Ana police station.
-Hernández Martínez was able to take control of the situation and ordered military units still loyal to put down the uprising which was accomplished by 3 April.
+Martínez was able to take control of the situation and ordered military units still loyal to put down the uprising which was accomplished by 3 April.
 Reprisals lasted for two weeks, martial law was declared, and a national curfew was established.

-Civilians wanted to remove Hernández Martínez from power and so on 2 May 1944, students took to the streets of San Salvador in the Strike of Fallen Arms to force his resignation.
+Civilians wanted to remove Martínez from power and so on 2 May 1944, students took to the streets of San Salvador in the Strike of Fallen Arms to force his resignation.
 The students engaged in non-violence to oppose the government.
-On 7 May, the police shot and killed José Wright Alcaine, a 17-year-old who was a US citizen, which put pressure on Hernández Martínez to resign.
-Hernández Martínez resigned on 9 May and left for exile in Guatemala.
-Menéndez replaced Hernández Martínez as acting president and accepted the protestors' demands for amnesty for political prisoners, freedom of the press, and new general elections.
-His term in office was short-lived as he was overthrown in a military coup d'état on 20 October 1944 and replaced by Aguirre y Salinas.
-Aguirre y Salinas held the promised elections in January 1945.
-He was accused of rigging the election in favor of a candidate he supported and the election resulted in Brigadier General Salvador Castaneda Castro becoming president with 99.70% of the vote.
-Castaneda Castro was deposed in a coup d'état on 14 December 1948 by young military officers.
+On 7 May, the police shot and killed José Wright Alcaine, a 17-year-old who was a US citizen, which put pressure on Martínez to resign.
+Martínez resigned on 9 May and left for exile in Guatemala.
+Menéndez replaced Martínez as acting president and accepted the protestors' demands for amnesty for political prisoners, freedom of the press, and new general elections.
+His term in office was short-lived as he was overthrown in a military coup d'état on 20 October 1944 and replaced by Aguirre.
+Aguirre held the promised elections in January 1945.
+He was accused of rigging the election in favor of a candidate he supported and the election resulted in General Salvador Castaneda Castro becoming president with 99.70% of the vote.
+Castaneda was deposed in a coup d'état on 14 December 1948 by young military officers.
 The coup, known as the Major's Coup, forced all Salvadoran military officers above the rank of lieutenant colonel to resign.
-The young officers established the Revolutionary Council of Government which governed the country until Major Óscar Osorio Hernández, the chairman of the Revolutionary Council of Government, was elected President in 1950.
+The young officers established the Revolutionary Council of Government which governed the country until Major Óscar Osorio, the chairman of the Revolutionary Council of Government, was elected President in 1950.